AlexanderSenf/pipelines_intro/README.md

 This exists as command line call already; no additional code is neccessary.
-Each individual CWL step is run as its own task, it is easy to mix Python, shell, or any other language or tool necessary in the same pipeline.
+Each individual CWL step is run as its own task, it is easy to mix Python, Shell, or any other languages or tools necessary in the same pipeline.
 Each CWL `CommandLineTool` acts as a black box, taking input, producing output.